As I’m sure you know, there is only so much midnight oil one can burn.

 Internal Audit as Your Career

 If you are tired of always having to put the client first and sacrifice your personal time due to your client-facing role, you may find that becoming an internal auditor is the career move for you.
 Internal audit has good career advancement opportunities and offers a better work-life balance.
-And, I know this is critical for working moms with young kids in school.
+I know this is critical for working moms with young kids in school.
 What’s more, you can also benefit from the great Certified Internal Auditor salary.
 Therefore, you should learn more about why you should become a CIA and how to become an internal auditor so you can make the switch soon.
-Plus, don’t forget to checkout these CIA exam tips and the best CIA review courses too!
+Plus, don’t forget to check out these CIA exam tips and the best CIA review courses too!